 System Dynamics-based Development Planning Course

-Through case studies and practical exercises, participants will develop expertise to understand, map, and analyze complex sustainable development challenges; and to determine the best approaches to solve them using a systems perspective.
+Through case studies and practical exercises, the course participants will develop expertise to understand, map, and analyze complex sustainable development challenges; and to determine the best approaches to solve them using a systems perspective.
 Participants will gain knowledge about robust multi-sector and multi-disciplinary strategy development, policy design, and decision making in national contexts.
-The course is also an introduction to the Integrated Sustainable Development Goals (iSDG) planning framework developed by the Millennium Institute.
+The course is also an introduction to the Integrated Sustainable Development Goals (iSDG) simulation tool developed by the Millennium Institute.

 WHO SHOULD ATTEND

 Professionals involved in national development planning, in particular developing policies and programs for achieving the objectives of development frameworks such as the SDGs, Paris Climate Agreement, and Sendai Framework.
 Typical participants include policy analysts, advisors, and implementation and evaluation specialists from government agencies, policy research institutes, and international development agencies.

 The course is offered free-of-charge, but participants are required to pay a semester fee of 590 Norwegian Krone (about $60) to the University of Bergen.
 Participants are also responsible for their travel, accommodation, and living expenses while in Norway.
 An average student budget in Norway is about USD1,500 per month for most expenses including university housing, food, study materials, transport, and activities.
 Millennium Institute or the University of Bergen does not offer scholarships to attend the course.